-- A. Provide concrete pads under all floor-mounted mechanical equipment.
+- A. Provide concrete pads under all floor-mounted plumbing equipment.
 This includes electrical components, equipment mounted on legs and pipe support stands.
 Equipment pads shall conform to the shape of the piece of equipment it serves with a minimum 2-inch margin around the equipment and supports.
-Pads shall be a minimum of 4 inches high and made of a minimum 28-day, 2,500-psi concrete reinforced with 6-inch by 6-inch 6/6-gauge welded wire mesh.
-Trowel tops and sides of pad to smooth finishes, equal to those of the floors, with all external corners bullnosed to a 3⁄4-inch radius.
+Pads shall be a minimum of 4 inches high and made of a minimum 28-day, 2500-psi concrete reinforced with 6-inch by 6-inch 6/6-gauge welded wire mesh.
+Trowel tops and sides of pad to smooth finishes, equal to those of the floors, with all external corners bullnosed to a 3/4-inch radius.
 Use shop drawings stamped "NO EXCEPTIONS NOTED" or "EXCEPTIONS NOTED" for dimensional guidance in sizing pads. - B. Provide galvanized anchor bolts for all equipment placed on concrete equipment pads, inertia blocks, or on concrete slabs.
 Verify bolts size, number and embed depth recommended by the manufacturer of the equipment with seismic calculations as specified, and locate by means of suitable templates.

-Equipment installed on vibration isolators shall be secured.
-Secure the isolator to the floor, pad, or support as recommended by the vibration isolation and seismic restraint manufacturer. - C. Where equipment is mounted on gypsum board partitions, the mounting screws will pass through the gypsum board and be securely attached to the partition studs.
+C. Where equipment is mounted on gypsum board partitions, the mounting screws will pass through the gypsum board and be securely attached to the partition studs.
 As an alternative, the mounting screws may pass through the gypsum board and be securely attached to 6-inch square, 18-gauge galvanized metal backplates that are attached to the gypsum board with an approved non-flammable adhesive.
 Toggle bolts installed in gypsum board partitions are not acceptable.